The Church of Holmen

 Originally, the building served as an anchor smithy, but it was transformed into a church for sailors by King Christian IV.
 So, it is no mere coincidence that Tordenskjold and Niels Juel, two of Denmark's greatest seafarers, still rest in their sarcophagi in this church.

-The votive ship hanging from the ceiling is a model of the Christianus Quintus, Niels Juel's flagship built at the naval dockyard in 1904.
+The votive ship hanging from the ceiling is a model of the Christianus Quintus, Niels Juel's flagship building at the naval dockyard in 1904.
 The history of the church also reveals the less flattering fact that Tordenskjold's coffin was originally tucked away by the authorities who were in the precarious situation of owing Tordenskjold a large sum of money.
 Not until 1819, one hundred years after his death, did he get his marble sarcophagus.
 In 1995, an official funeral ceremony was finally held in the church, some 275 years after he had passed away.

 Wonderful Copenhagen email@example.com